RSPB Nature Reserve

 The reserve and visitor centre are open daily all year round (except 25 December).
 The reserve is open from 9 am to dusk and the visitor centre from 9.30 am-5 pm (4.30 pm November-January inclusive).

 Free to the visitor centre and tearoom.
-Admission to hides and nature trails: £4.50 adults, £3 concessions, £1 children, £9 family.
-Free to RSPB members and those who come by public transport or on bike.
+Admission to hides and nature trails: £7.00 adults, £3.50 children, (under 5 year old free).
+Free to RSPB members and half price to those who come by public transport or by bike.

 If you are new to birdwatching...